-Bitcoin uses blockchain technology, which in simple terms, is a public ledger system.
+Bitcoin uses blockchain technology, which in simple terms, is a type of public ledger system.
 A ledger is an account of all transactions which are taking place and have ever taken place, between individual addresses.
-All transactions made through this system are listed in a ledger which is stored by Bitcoin users.
+All transactions made through this system are irrevocably listed in a ledger which is stored by Bitcoin users.
 Everyone running a node (a software wallet, for example) has a copy.

-Whenever somebody makes a transaction, a new entry is made, and once this is verified by other users, the public ledger is amended, and all copies are updated.
-The entry in the ledger is proof that Bitcoin was sent and received.
+Whenever somebody makes a transaction, a new entry is made, and once this is verified by other users, the public ledger is amended, and all copies are updated automatically.
+The entry in the ledger is proof that Bitcoin was sent and received, preventing double-spending.

 Why is Bitcoin Better Than Fiat Money?

-Governments are becoming more and more Orwellian, and power is slowly being removed from the average citizen.
-Excessive power in the hands of the few does not bode well with many, but in situations such as this, decentralization can help.
 Bitcoin is decentralized.
-No one person owns or controls it.
-The developers and creators have written the code, and now the users and miners that are responsible for its validation.
-The Bitcoin blockchain is stored on every node, transactions and data cannot be rolled back by any corporation or individual.
+No one person controls it.
+The developers and creators of Bitcoin have written the code, and now it is the users and miners that are responsible for its validation.
+As the Bitcoin blockchain is stored on every node, transactions and data cannot be rolled back or tampered with by any single corporation or individual.
 In other words, all records on the blockchain are ‘immutable.’

-Your bank might require you to have a particular credit rating or credibility before you can open an account with them.
 Even if you meet their requirements, you have to undergo a lengthy and cumbersome process to open an account.
 With Bitcoin, you can set up an account and start using it within minutes, just using a Bitcoin wallet.